yumimobi/YumiMediationSDKDemo-iOS/YumiMediationSDK_QA/FAQ_latest_en.md

 ```
 If the material streched after using this method, please contact us at global@yumimobi.com with slot id and request size.
 We will adjust the ad response for you.

-### Why the interstitial shows automatically without any action?
+### Why the interstitial shows automatically in Android device without any action?

 The parameter of showInterstitial(false) controls the auto-display of interstitial.
 If the parameter is true, the interstitial will auto display once it finishes loading.
 If you do not intend to auto display interstitial, please set the parameter false.
 For more information, see [Display and Destroy](https://github.com/yumimobi/YumiMediationSDKDemo-Android/blob/master/docs/YumiMediationSDK%20for%20Android(en).md#322-display-and-destroy).